Web99-web/metaadvisor.eu/content/news/2026/04/10/trump-crypto-project-wlfi-own-token-defi.md

 ## Liquidity under pressure

 Additional concern comes from liquidity utilization.
-Some estimates suggest that the main stablecoin pool within the protocol is used at levels approaching 90%, meaning most of the available liquidity has already been borrowed.
+Some unverified estimates shared on X suggest that the main stablecoin pool could be utilized at levels approaching 90%, meaning most of the available liquidity may already be borrowed.
 Under such conditions, users attempting to withdraw funds could face delays or limitations.

 This does not necessarily indicate that the system is broken, but it does highlight increased risk in scenarios where multiple participants attempt to exit simultaneously.
 In such moments, liquidity becomes the defining factor of system stability.